 - Call Recording

-Any contracted service should provide a service-level agreement.
-An SLA delivers a high level of commitment on the part of the provider—supplying the business with a list of expectations, a service guarantee and general peace of mind.
+Any contracted service should provide a service-level agreement (SLA).
+It delivers a high level of commitment on the part of the provider – supplying the business with a list of expectations, a service guarantee, and general peace of mind.
+With the minimum of a basic SLA, both the provider and contractor can understand what the responsibilities are and how the job is to be performed, leaving little room for interpretation.

 Implementation and Onboarding

-With any system or migration, proper planning and execution can speed the process and ensure success.
+With any system or migration, proper planning and execution can speed the process and ensure a successful transfer.
 Customers with large and complex requirements across multiple sites need a partner that can lead them through a successful implementation.
 Many solution providers offer professional services for deployments.